0xNaim/clean-youtube/README.md

 <!-- FEATURES -->
 ## Features
+  * User can add up to five playlist
+  * User can delete playlist
+  * User can add playlist to their favorites list
+  * User can delete playlist to their favorites list
-  * You can add Clean YouTube on your mobile home screen
+  * User can add Clean YouTube on their mobile home screen
-  * You can use Clean YouTube offline
+  * User can use Clean YouTube offline
-  * You can add a playlist to your favorite list

 <!-- HOW TO RUN -->
 ## How to run